 The Company is incorporated in Cayman Islands and is considered as a foreign entity under PRC laws.
 Due to the restrictions on foreign ownership of the air-ticketing, travel agency, advertising and internet content provision businesses, the Company conducts these businesses partly through various VIEs.
 These VIEs hold the licenses and approvals that are essential for the Company's business operations.
 In the opinion of the Company's PRC legal counsel, the current ownership structures and the contractual arrangements with these VIEs and their shareholders as well as the operations of these VIEs are in compliance with all existing PRC laws, rules and regulations.
 However, there may be changes and other developments in PRC laws and regulations.
-Accordingly, the Company cannot be assured that PRC government authorities will not take a view in the future contrary to the opinion of the Company's PRC legal counsel.
+Accordingly, the Company's PRC legal counsel.
 If the current ownership structures of the Company and its contractual arrangements with VIEs were found to be in violation of any existing or future PRC laws or regulations, the Company may be required to restructure its ownership structure and operations in China to comply with changing and new Chinese laws and regulations.

-16. SUBSEQUENT EVENTS
+17. SUBSEQUENT EVENTS